jondot/pcwr/README.md

 .. more code with mutex scattered around ..
 ```

-Here we see a usage of `mutex`.
+Here we see some usage of `mutex`.
 So the answer is, everywhere you want to create a _[critical section](http://en.wikipedia.org/wiki/Critical_section)_ which is where only one thread would be allowed to run, is where you would wrap a `mutex` over.

 And the great thing is that this kind of code works in real, production systems.
 And if you're on the lets-reduce-memory-for-background-jobs bandwagon, you're probably already using it implicitly, with [Sidekiq](https://github.com/mperham/sidekiq).

-Lets move towards the low-hanging fruit.
+Now, let’s move towards the lower-hanging fruit.

 I mentioned that I often like to review existing Java (or JVM, be it scala, clojure, what have you) libraries, because I feel that their concurrency